95 South

 95 South are an American hip hop group from Jacksonville, Florida.
 They started as a Miami bass group of Artice "AB" Bartley, Carlos "Daddy Black" Spencer and Jay "Ski" McGowan.
 The group's name is a reference to Interstate 95, which passes through the city.
 Today, 95 South is a duo composed of Mike Mike (Michael Phillips) and Daddy Black (Carlos Spencer).

 Their biggest success was the 1993 hit "Whoot, There It Is", from their debut album Quad City Knock, which reached No. 11 on the Billboard Hot 100.
 The song was produced by C.C.
 Lemonhead and Jay "Ski" McGowan, then known as The Bass Mechanics.
 The album reached at No. 71 on the Billboard 200.

+Daddy Black claims their song, "Woot There It Is" was stolen by Tag Team, who named their song, "Whomp There It Is".

 There was a female member, named K-Nock, featured on Quad City Knock.
 Her vocals can be heard on the songs "K-Knock in da House/We Got da Bass" and "Da Kinda Bass".